 As Protestant Christians, Pentecostals believe the Bible is the believer’s sole authority for doctrine and behavior.
 Roman Catholicism teaches that the Bible and the Church are both authoritative.
-Differences regarding the Eucharist, Mary, and the sacraments, can be traced to their beliefs about authority.
+Differences regarding the Eucharist, Mary, and the sacraments can be traced to their beliefs about authority.

 What are the central commitments of Pentecostalism and Catholicism?
 How do their origins, convictions, and worldviews differ?
-What is the same and what is different about their beliefs regarding human leaders, the Bible, the sacraments, the saints, and Mary?
+What is the same and different about their beliefs regarding human leaders, the Bible, the sacraments, the saints, and Mary?
 Keep reading to learn the answers to these questions and more.

-Also see Pentecostal vs Charismatic: What’s the Difference? to learn more.
+Also, see Pentecostal vs. Charismatic: What’s the Difference? to learn more.

 Pentecostalism and Catholicism: Comparison

-|Name||The word “Pentecostal” comes from the word Pentecost, which describes the unique and powerful outpouring of the Holy Spirit upon the early church, as recorded in Acts 2.
-Modern-day Pentecostals seek to mimic the experiences of the early church.||The word “Roman” is derived from the city of Rome, Italy.
+|Name||As a Protestant denomination, Pentecostalism subscribes to the core convictions of the Reformation: salvation is by grace alone, through faith alone, in Christ alone.
+Pentecostals believe baptism in the Holy Spirit occurs after conversion and that speaking in tongues is the initial evidence.||The word “Roman” is derived from the city of Rome, Italy.
 “Catholic” literally means “universal” or “global” or something similar.
 When “Catholic” is used in the context of “Roman Catholic,” it refers to the historic branch within the Christian religion.|

 |Branch of Christianity||Pentecostalism is a Protestant Christian tradition.
 Many of the ideas it embraces are rooted in the Protestant Reformation, led by Martin Luther of Germany, Ulrich Zwingli of Switzerland, and John Calvin of France.||Catholicism traces its origins to Christ and the Apostle Peter (Matt.
 16:18-19), who the Catholic church believes was the first Bishop of Rome and Vicar of Christ on Earth.|